 Practice, practice: Studies show that the risk of a crash diminishes with experience.
-The more time you can spend driving with your teen, the less likely it is they'll crash when they begin driving alone.
-Driving under a variety of circumstances is equally important.
-While using this program, you should drive on all types of roads.
-Make sure your teen gets exposure to a variety of roadways, and in different conditions as well: at night; in rain, fog, and snow; and in heavy and light traffic.
+The more time you can spend driving with your teen, the less likely it will be they'll crash when they begin driving alone.
+Driving in a variety of circumstances is equally important.
+While using this program, make sure your teen gets exposure to a variety of roadways, and in different conditions as well - at night, in rain, fog and snow, and in heavy and light traffic.